ericl5525/hello-world/README.md

 # hello-world

-A repository

-Hello there, I am new and hope to learn more about coding!
+Hello there, My name is Eric.
+I am new and hope to learn more about coding!